 Administrative Support II

-The Administrative Support II provides general administrative services in support of the U.S. Food and Drug Administration (FDA), Center for Veterinary Medicine (CVM), Office of Center Director and Office of Management.
+The Administrative Support II provides general administrative services in support of the Food and Drug Administration (FDA), Office of Regulatory Affairs (ORA), Office of Training, Education and Development (OTED).
 This position performs a variety of routine and non-routine tasks.
 Work assignments may involve the handling of sensitive or confidential information, which requires the ability to apply a high level of discretion.

 ESSENTIAL DUTIES AND RESPONSIBILITIES